robingould/music-linker/README.md

-﻿## Steal all your friends music with a single copy-paste!
+## Music Linker: Steal all your friends music with a single copy-paste!
 Connect all of your cross-platform music together, with the click of a button(s)!

 Has this ever happened to you?